crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi-async/src/org/xwalk/embedded/api/asyncsample/README.md

-### 8. The [PauseTimersActivityAsync](PauseTimersActivityAsync.java) sample demonstrates XWalkView can pause timers, include:
+### 8. The [XWalkViewWithPauseTimerAsync](XWalkViewWithPauseTimerAsync.java) sample demonstrates XWalkView can pause timers, include:

 * XWalkView can pause timers when it's pauseTimers() method is called
 * XWalkView can resume timers when it's resumeTimers() method is called